NateHawk85/Nathans-DnD5e-Foundry-Modules/README.md

 - [PopOut!](https://foundryvtt.com/packages/popout/) - Allows players and GMs to pop actors out into their own separate window.
 One of my most-used quality of life modules, and it's especially useful for those with multiple monitors.
     - Pop sheets out into windows --> Enabled
+- [Quick Encounters](https://foundryvtt.com/packages/quick-encounters/) - Adds an option for the GM in the top left menu to create a Quick Encounter from a group of selected tokens.
+This will pull the tokens from the scene and into a journal, which replaces the tokens on the scene.
+Opening the journal provides a pop-up menu to initialize the encounter and place all the tokens you took out.
+Useful for large maps with multiple groups of enemies.
+    - Freeze "captured" tokens --> Enabled
+    - Show automatically from journal entry --> Enabled
+    - Display XP after combat --> Disabled (NOTE: Would enable if using XP levelling.)
 - [Quick Insert - Search Widget](https://foundryvtt.com/packages/quick-insert/) - Another amazing quality of life module, Quick Insert adds a hotkey to search through your world's scenes, actors, journals, items, and even compendiums.
 I almost never actually use the navigation tabs anymore to look up entities because of how often I use this module.